shanefully-done/mapleting/server/API.md

-# Mapleting API Documentation
+# MapleTing API Documentation

-Complete API reference for the Mapleting monitoring system.
+Complete API reference for the MapleTing monitoring system.
 All endpoints use JSON for request and response bodies.

 ## Base URL